Richard von Weizsäcker: Speech on the 40th anniversary of the end of World War II

 Weizsäcker, who was known as a great speaker, delivered his most famous speech in 1985, marking the 40th anniversary of the end of the Second World War in Europe on 8 May 1945.
 This came at a difficult time in West German politics.
 The country was caught up in a debate about whether Holocaust denial should be criminalized.
 At the same time, chancellor Helmut Kohl had accepted an invitation to visit a congress of the Silesian association of expellees which was to take place under the slogan "Silesia is ours!" ("Schlesien ist unser!").
 This seemed to contradict the official position of the federal diet and government so that Kohl needed to lobby for the intended slogan to be changed.

 It was originally planned that United States President Ronald Reagan should take part in the Second World War memorial event in the Bundestag, shifting the emphasis from remembering the past to highlighting West Germany in its partnership with the Western Bloc.
 On Weizsäcker's strong urging, the occasion was marked without Reagan, who visited West Germany several days earlier instead, surrounding the G7–summit in Bonn.
 Reagan's visit nevertheless sparked controversy, especially in the United States.
-In an attempt to reproduce the gesture made by Kohl and French President François Mitterrand a year earlier at Verdun, the chancellor and Reagan were set to visit the military cemetery in Bitburg.
+In an attempt to reproduce the gesture made by Kohl and French President François Mitterrand a year earlier at Verdun, where they held hands in a symbolic moment, the chancellor and Reagan were set to visit the military cemetery in Bitburg.
 This raised objections, since the cemetery included the last resting place for several members of the Waffen-SS.

 It was in this climate that Weizsäcker addressed parliament on 8 May 1985.
 Here, he articulated the historic responsibility of Germany and Germans for the crimes of Nazism.
 In contrast to the way the end of the war was still perceived by a majority of people in Germany at the time, he defined 8 May as a "day of liberation".
 Weizsäcker pointed out the inseparable link between the Nazi takeover of Germany and the tragedies caused by the Second World War.
 In a passage of striking boldness, he took issue with one of the most cherished defenses of older Germans.
 "When the unspeakable truth of the Holocaust became known at the end of the war," he said, "all too many of us claimed they had not known anything about it or even suspected anything."